Entry requirements

 It is intended for those who aspire to pursue professional career options, including policy planning, policy consultancy and policy officer positions for local and national government, international organisations, and non-governmental organisations.

-To find out more, take a look at these videos exploring scholarships, international studies and the student perspective.
+Find out more with these videos exploring scholarships, international studies and the student perspective.

 Information for international students